 - Shaved for incision – I didn’t realize this would happen!
 It makes sense that it does…but at the time…I heard the words “we are going to have to shave you” and buzz it was done.
 Just the top.
 No biggie.
 But not something I was aware would happen!
 I have heard however that some may not shave.
 So it could vary from hospital to hospital.

-- Epidural + Spinal – With Rowan, they used the IV from my epidural to give me enough numbing medication for the c-section, but with Quinn, I had a spinal.
+- Epidural + Spinal – With R, they used the IV from my epidural to give me enough numbing medication for the c-section, but with Q, I had a spinal.
 The hardest part of the actual spinal was crouching over for a long period of time uncomfortably around my big belly!
 The spinal poke itself was nothing but a little pressure, warmth, and a poke.
 Easy peasy!
 I was a little worried I’d have a spinal headache which some women mention (my mom had it) but I did not get one.

-- Skin to Skin – After Rowan’s birth (my first) I had labored for hours and was really really tired.
+- Skin to Skin – After R birth (my first) I had labored for hours and was really really tired.
 Because of this, I was a bit more “out of it”.
 Thus, I was a little shaky and not well equipped to hold or do skin to skin for long following his delivery.
-Dusty was able to take Rowan and do skin to skin while I was stitched up.
+Dusty was able to take R and do skin to skin while I was stitched up.
 The photos from this are some of my favorites of the two of them.
 The bonding for them was as special as it would have been for me.

 - Stitching – The stitching up after delivery can take time.
 So don’t be alarmed if it feels like forever!